AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/advertising.md

 # Configure a dataflow for an advertising connector in the UI

 A dataflow is a scheduled task that retrieves and ingests data from a source to an Adobe Experience Platform dataset.
-This tutorial provides steps to configure a new dataflow using your payments account.
+This tutorial provides steps to configure a new dataflow using your advertising account.

 ## Getting started